Leveraging Analytic Gradients in Provably Safe Reinforcement Learning: INTRODUCTION

+In recent years, provably safe reinforcement learning has emerged as a research field \cite{ProvablySafeSurvey, ProvablySafeRL}.
+Current safeguards are applied in conjunction with reinforcement learning algorithms that rely on the policy gradient theorem to estimate reward landscapes \cite{ActionReplacement1, ActionProjection, RayMasking, BoundaryProjectionLoss, Gauge, BoundaryProjection}.
+The advent of differentiable physics simulators \cite{Mujoco, brax, ChainQueen, Thuerey, SAPO} eliminates the need for this estimation, as a differentiable simulator enables the analytical computation of the reward gradient with respect to actions by backpropagation through the dynamics.
+While these simulators require approximations to remain differentiable, maintaining simulation accuracy is possible.
+Reinforcement learning algorithms that exploit these gradients promise faster training and better performance \cite{GradientRL1, GradientRL2, PODS, SHAC}.
+However, existing safeguards for sampling-based reinforcement learning can not be naively applied to these algorithms.
+Furthermore, there are currently no safeguarding mechanisms tailored to analytic gradient-based reinforcement learning.

-Our work addresses this by combining state-of-the-art analytic gradient-based reinforcement learning algorithms, differentiable safeguards, and differentiable simulations\footnote{Code available at \url{https://github.com/TimWalter/SafeGBPO}}.
-To ensure safety, we incorporate a range of existing set-based safeguarding methods that map policy actions into a safe action set.
+Our work combines state-of-the-art analytic gradient-based reinforcement learning algorithms, differentiable safeguards, and differentiable simulations.
+As differentiable safeguards, we incorporate a range of provably safe set-based safeguarding methods, whose codomain is a subset of a verified safe action set.
+By construction, this set consists only of safe actions.
 We formalise desirable safeguarding properties in the context of differentiable optimisation and analyse existing methods with respect to these criteria.
-Based on this analysis, we propose targeted modifications, such as custom backward passes or adapted maps, that enhance their suitability for analytic gradient-based reinforcement learning.
-We also extend the applicability of one of the safeguards to state constraints state sets.
+Based on this analysis, we propose targeted modifications, such as custom backward passes or adapted maps, that enhance the suitability for analytic gradient-based reinforcement learning.
+We also extend the applicability of one of the safeguards to state constraints.

-We evaluate the approaches in differentiable simulations of various classical control problems.
-Throughout, we observe sample efficiency and final performance that exceeds or is on par with unsafe training and sampling-based baselines.
+We evaluate the provably safe approaches in differentiable simulations of various control problems.
+We observe sample efficiency and final performance that exceeds or is on par with unsafe training and sampling-based baselines.

-In summary, our core contributions are: \begin{itemize} \item the first provably safe analytic policy optimisation, \item an in-depth analysis of some suitable safeguards, \item adapted backward passes, an adapted mapping and extended applicability of these safeguards, \item and an evaluation on two classical control tasks, demonstrating the potential of provably safe reinforcement learning from analytic gradients. \end{itemize}
+In summary, our core contributions are: \begin{itemize} \item the first provably safe policy optimisation approach from analytic gradients\footnote{Code available at \href{https://github.com/TimWalter/SafeGBPO}{github.com/TimWalter/SafeGBPO}}; \item an in-depth analysis of some suitable safeguards; \item adapted backward passes, an adapted mapping, and extended applicability of these safeguards to state constraints; and \item an evaluation on three control tasks, demonstrating the potential of provably safe reinforcement learning from analytic gradients. \end{itemize}